dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ```
 By calling the `registerAndEnrollAccount` method, the SDK will register the user account and attempt to enroll the app on behalf of this account.
 If the enrollment fails for any reason, the SDK will automatically retry the enrollment 24 hours later.
 For debugging purposes, the app can receive notifications, via a delegate, about the results of any enrollment requests.

-After this API has been invoked, the application can continue functioning as normal.
+After this API has been invoked, the application can continue to function as normal.
 If the enrollment succeeds, the SDK will notify the user that an app restart is required.
 At that time, the user can immediately restart the app.

 ### Deregister accounts

 Before a user is signed out of an app, the app should deregister the user from the SDK.
 This will ensure:

 1. Enrollment retries will no longer happen for the user’s account.

 2. If the user has successfully enrolled the application, the user and app will be unenrolled from the Intune MAM service, and MAM policies will be removed.

-3. Optionally, a selective wipe can be initiated to ensure that any work-related or school-related data is deleted.
+3. If the app initiates a selective wipe (optional), any work-related or school-related data is deleted.

 Before the user is signed out, the app should call the following API in Headers/IntuneMAMEnrollment.h: